Stakeholder engagement to create shared value

 Since 2020, we have been part of the CEO Water Mandate, a UN Global Compact initiative that unites business leaders on water, sanitation and Sustainable Development Goals.

 Many of the environmental and social challenges that we face in our agricultural supply chains require long-term interventions and multi-stakeholder collaboration to tackle root causes and have greater impact.

 To drive collective action, we participate in a number of industry and multi-stakeholder platforms, such as the Consumer Goods Forum’s Forest Positive and Human Rights Coalitions of Action or the Institute for Human Rights and Business’s Leadership Group for Responsible Recruitment.

 Nestlé needs YOUth

-Through the Global Alliance for YOUth, we continue to drive and promote positive impact for youth among our private sector partners and focus on key themes such as resilience and agility, as well as investigating the important role of digital inclusion in youth opportunities.
+Through the Global Alliance for YOUth, we are driving and promoting positive impact for young people among our private sector partners.
+We are focusing on key themes such as resilience and agility, as well as investigating the important role of digital inclusion in youth opportunities.